Updated: 29/07/2025

 Ask yourself:

-Top Tip: If your project is complex, seriously think about writing a website brief.
+Top Tip: If your project is complex, write a website brief.
 The clearer you are, the better your cost estimates and timelines will be.

 Content Planning

 Content is often an afterthought, but without it, your site is just a pretty shell.
 Writing web copy takes a lot longer than you think, so start early.
-A typical website has 5+ pages, and at 500-700 words per page, which all quickly adds up.
+A typical website has around 400 – 600 words per page, which all quickly adds up.

 - Gather images & media: Will you need custom photography, stock images, or video content?
 Finding visuals at the last minute will only equal to stress.
 So just plan ahead.